10 Best Herbal Syrups For Motion Sickness

 Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing and anti-inflammatory properties.

-Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal remedies to alleviate symptoms of motion sickness.
+Mentha piperita, commonly known as peppermint, is often used in herbal syrups to alleviate symptoms of motion sickness due to its calming and digestive properties.

-However, it is important to consult a healthcare provider before using any herbal remedy, especially for prolonged or severe motion sickness symptoms.
+However, it is important to consult a healthcare professional before using these syrups, especially for children or individuals with certain medical conditions.

 5. Black pepper (Piper nigrum)